menaka123/aepcvtest/readme.md

 To get your qualification, you must complete the tasks listed below.

-The tasks are in English to evaluate language comprehention skills.
+The tasks are in English to evaluate language comprehension skills.

 You can either just send in the completed project as a ZIP, or [fork this project](https://help.github.com/articles/fork-a-repo/) on GitHub and create a pull request.